 There are times when IEEE volunteers travel for IEEE business outside of their home country.
 The plan was established to protect IEEE volunteers in the event that immediate medical attention is required while traveling on authorized IEEE business outside of their country of permanent residence.

 Authorized IEEE business travel is travel that is paid for, reimbursed, or otherwise approved by the IEEE.

-Is this Plan applicable to an IEEE Volunteer who travels to and from an IEEE conference?
+Is this Plan applicable to an IEEE volunteer who travels to and from an IEEE conference?

-No. However, if the volunteer is attending the conference in an official capacity (for example, Section Chair), and the trip is paid for, reimbursed, or otherwise approved by the IEEE, the coverage would apply.
+No. However, if the volunteer is attending the conference in an official capacity (for example, Section Chair), and the trip is paid for, reimbursed, or otherwise approved by IEEE, the coverage would apply.

 Does the Plan cover additional personal travel taken prior to, during, or after authorized IEEE business travel?

 The Plan includes coverage for a Sojourn or Personal Deviation.
 Sojourn or Personal Deviation means non-business travel or activities undertaken while on the business of the policyholder but unrelated to furthering the business of the policyholder.